7 of the Best Referral Programs of All Time

 3. 24 Hour Fitness

-24 Hour Fitness is one of the biggest fitness club chains in the U.S. To date, the fitness chain has 400 clubs and 4 million members worldwide.
+24 Hour Fitness is one of the biggest fitness club chains in the U.S., with 400 clubs and 4 million members worldwide.
+Their success can be partly attributed to their innovative referral program, which played a crucial role in driving growth and acquiring new members.

 Offering rewards to the new customer via a one-sided referral structure